Brian who has a diploma in Safety and Environmental Management retired in 2012 after 38 years of continued service with ScotRail.

 - Elements (attractors) in chaotic behavior sometimes settle down to form predictable behavior in a more understandable pattern.

 Running a marble down a tilted board filled with obstacles.
 The marble will take a certain path down the board hitting obstacles on its journey.
 Dropping the marble a second time will result in it most likely taking a different route.
 Any minute differences at the start will because it to behave differently on its path down the board.

 In a game of billiards or pool no matter how consistent you think you are with the break shot the smallest of differences in the speed and angle when you strike the ball will result in the pack of balls moving in random directions each time.
-The smallest of differences are producing massive effects to the system. i.e. The butterfly effect.
+The smallest of differences are producing massive effects on the system. i.e. The butterfly effect.

-Trying to put even the basics of chaos theory and its Laws into easy to understand (by me) bite-sizes tested my rudimentary writing skills to the limit.
+Trying to put even the basics of chaos theory and its Laws into easy-to-understand (by me) bite sizes tested my rudimentary writing skills to the limit.